B i o g r a p h y

 "Mireia Frutos gave a remarkable performance... the delicacy and passion of Frutos' interpretations were greatly applauded... calling upon her for an encoure"—Arcada Gomila, Menorca.info (2011)

-She has also been awarded with the “Mutua Madrileña Foundation” scholarship, the “Musical Youth of Madrid” scholarship and the “Rotary Club” grant for the continuation of her studies after her bachelor degree in Zaragoza (Spain) with professor Miguel Ángel O. Chavaldas.
+She was granted the "Artistic Excellence Award" from Jacobs School of Music in 2019 and 2020.
+She has also been awarded with the “Mutua Madrileña Foundation” scholarship in 2013, the “Musical Youth of Madrid” scholarship in 2012 and 2013, and the “Rotary Club” grant in 2013, for the continuation of her studies.

-Mireia has worked for years as a freelance piano teacher in Madrid, Zaragoza and Kuala Lumpur, working with students from many different ages and backgrounds.
+Mireia is currently an Associate Instructor in the Collaborative Piano department at Jacobs School of Music.
+She has also worked for years as a freelance pianist and piano teacher in Madrid, Zaragoza and Kuala Lumpur, working with students from many different ages and backgrounds.
 Since 2014 she works as chamber music teacher for the summer course “Musique et Montagne” in France with her cellist partner Morgane de Lafforest.